Better-HPC/auto-rest/docs/index.md

 # Auto REST

 The auto-rest utility is a command-line tool for deploying dynamically generated REST APIs.
-The application automatically maps database schemas to generate endpoints for both table-level and record-level operations.
+The application automatically maps database schemas and generates API endpoints for table-level and record-level operations.
 While optimized for development use, it is designed with production environments in mind and offers an efficient solution for rapid API deployment.

 Application features include: